 Stephanie Mahony is one of the founding members of ADHD Ireland, which has been a support organisation for 40 years (originally as HADD).
 Stephanie has an adult son who received a diagnosis of ADHD when he was 3 years of age.
 Stephanie has worked tirelessly for ADHD Ireland throughout its lifetime.

-Jimmy Doyle is a member of the management boards of two national charities in Ireland, namely Brain Tumour Ireland and ADHD Ireland both of which he serves in financial management and governance capacity.
-He is a director of ADHD Ireland and was a founder member of Brain Tumour Ireland.
+Jimmy Doyle is a director of ADHD Ireland and a member of the management board where he serves in financial management and governance capacity.
 In his professional life Jimmy was a treasury specialist with more than 30 years experience in the corporate and banking treasury sectors.

 ADHD Ireland is fully committed to achieving the standards contained within the Statement of Guiding Principles for Fundraising.